otrv4/otrv4/otrv4.md

 ```

 The conversation can begin after one participant requests a conversation.
 This
-includes an advertisement of which versions they support.
-If the other
+includes an advertisement of which versions the participant supports.
+If the
-participant supports OTRv4, an interactive DAKE can be used to establish a
+other participant supports OTRv4, an interactive DAKE can be used to establish a
 secure channel.
 Encrypted messages are then exchanged in this secure channel
 with forward secrecy.